NRI Income Tax & Compliance

 More than INR 5 crore 37% 25%

-*Note: A 15% surcharge is applicable on AOPs with income more than INR 1crore during the fiscal year and that only have companies as their members
+Note: A 15% surcharge is applicable on AOPs with income above INR 1 crore during the fiscal year, provided they only have companies as members.

 These are the income tax surcharge rates on individuals under the new and old tax regimes.
 For both Indian residents and NRIs, the surcharge rates remain the same.
 Moving further, let's know its rate on capital gains.

-The capital gains and dividend income are stated under sections 111A, 112, and 112A of the Income Tax Act; on them, a 15% surcharge is applicable.
-Confused, let's better understand this through an illustration.
+Capital gains and dividend income are stated under sections 111A, 112, and 112A of the Income Tax Act; a 15% surcharge applies to them.

 Suppose Mr. D is an individual living in India.
 During the fiscal year 2024-25, he has earned the following income in India: